ShaunHan/acat/docs/build.rst

     **Example3**

-    The following example illustrates how to generate 20 stochastic adsorbate overlayer patterns with 5 adsorbates: 1 CO, 2 OH and 2 N, on 10 quaternary cuboctahedral nanoalloys with random chemical orderings.
+    The following example illustrates how to generate 20 random adsorbate overlayer patterns with 5 adsorbates: 1 CO, 2 OH and 2 N, on 10 quaternary cuboctahedral nanoalloys with random chemical orderings.
 The minimum adsorbate distance is set to 3